aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssrule/_index.md

 ---
 title: ICSSRule
 second_title: Aspose.HTML for .NET API Reference
 description: The CSSRule interface is the abstract base interface for any type of CSS statement.
-This includes both rule sets and atrules.
+This includes both rule sets and at-rules.
 An implementation is expected to preserve all rules specified in a CSS style sheet even if the rule is not recognized by the parser.
 Unrecognized rules are represented using the interface.
 type: docs
 weight: 470
 url: /net/aspose.html.dom.css/icssrule/